ragnarok22/smart-contact-chat/README.md

 # Smart contact chat
-> Another chat but in a blockchain!
+> Another public chat but in a blockchain!

 ## Folder structure:
-- contract: here you can find all contracts write in Solidity 0.8.9
+- `contracts`: here you can find all contracts write in Solidity 0.5.16
-- frontend: Here is the frontend in React
+- `client`: Here is the frontend in React

 ## How run locally
 This project use [truffle](https://www.trufflesuite.com) for easy deploy.

-### Command for compiling:
+### Command for compiling smart contract:

     truffle compile

-### Command for deploy
+### Command for deploy smart contract

     truffle migrate

-### Running the tests
+### Running the smart contract tests

     truffle test